lethang7794/devops-book/chap-05.md

 To help keep your code consistently formatted, update the GitHub Actions workflow to run a code formatter, such as Prettier, after every commit.

-Run both the linter and code formatter as a precommit hook, so these checks run on your own computer before you can make a commit.
-You may wish to use the pre-commit framework to manage your precommit hooks.
+Run both the linter and code formatter as a pre-commit hook, so these checks run on your own computer before you can make a commit.
+You may wish to use the pre-commit framework to manage your pre-commit hooks.

 ### Machine User Credentials and Automatically-Provisioned Credentials